palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 ---
-title: "Lies, damned lies, and Impact Hero (refoorest, allcolibri)"
-date: 2024-10-01T13:59:48+0200
-lastmod: 2024-10-02T10:19:48+0200
-description: "I found 17 extensions using the Impact Hero SDK in Chrome Web Store.
-These mislead users about their functionality, enable it without real consent, then lie about its ecological impact.
-And there is more shady stuff going on."
 categories:
 - security
 - privacy
 - add-ons
+date: 2024-10-01T13:59:48+0200
+description: I found 17 extensions using the Impact Hero SDK in Chrome Web Store.
+  These mislead users about their functionality, enable it without real consent, then lie about its ecological impact.
+And there is more shady stuff going on.
 images:
 - /2024/10/01/lies-damned-lies-and-impact-hero-refoorest-allcolibri/privacy_policy2.png
+lastmod: '2024-10-07 20:32:19'
+title: Lies, damned lies, and Impact Hero (refoorest, allcolibri)
 ---

 *Transparency note*: According to Colibri Hero, they attempted to establish a business relationship with eyeo, a company that I co-founded.
 I haven’t been in an active role at eyeo since 2018, and I left the company entirely in 2021.
 Colibri Hero was only founded in 2021.
 My investigation here was prompted by a [blog comment](/2024/07/15/how-insecure-is-avast-secure-browser/#c000004).